-SUSTAINABILITY AT HONG LEONG FINANCE
+SUSTAINABILITY AT HLF

-Sustainability at HLF is about having a long-term outlook in managing the material issues that affect our business.
-The way we address this continues to be guided by our Sustainability Approach in sustaining a thriving and profitable business, even as we deliver our social responsibilities as a desirable employer and member of the community.
-We remain dedicated to taking progressive steps yearly in our ongoing sustainability journey.
+At HLF, sustainability means adopting a long-term perspective in managing the key issues that impact our business.
+Our efforts are guided by our Sustainability Approach, which ensures we maintain a thriving and profitable enterprise while fulfilling our climate and social responsibilities as a preferred employer and a valued community member.
+We remain committed to making meaningful progress each year in our ongoing journey toward sustainability.